SebastBake/CobaltMirror/README.md

 ### Instrumental tests
 When testing the UI, an emulator or phone is required to run the app to perform a series of instrumental tests.
 These tests run when the user right clicks the test folder and chooses to run the tests.
-The package can be found at \Cobalt\Client\TourList\app\src\androidTest\java\com\unimelbit\teamcobalt.
+The package can be found at:

+    \Cobalt\Client\TourList\app\src\androidTest\

 The tests were performed using Android studio and were powered by [Robolectric](https://github.com/robolectric/robolectric) along with its [PowerMock](https://github.com/robolectric/robolectric/wiki/Using-PowerMock) functionality to perform the instrumental tests, along with the standard JUnit and Mockito tests as well.
 Please ensure the following dependencies are present, along with code unit test dependencies above: